Yaoyuewang/iibab/README.md

 **Creating a document**

-To create a google docs file, type “@iibab” in any channel.
+To create a Google Docs file, type “@iibab” in any channel.

-The bot will create a google docs file and send a direct message with the document link.
+The bot will create a Google Docs file and send a direct message with the document link.

 To access direct messages with iibab, click on iibab in the apps section in the left side of your screen and then click messages.